Understanding the impact of your road traffic accident injuries

 Speeding

-This is an offence under the Road Traffic Regulation Act 1984 if you exceed the speed limit posted for a given stretch of road.
-It's also an offence to exceed the limit for a vehicle of the class being driven.
+It is an offence under the Road Traffic Regulation Act 1984 if you exceed the speed limit posted for a given stretch of road.
+And it is also an offence to exceed the limit for a vehicle of the class being driven.

 I've heard of a website called Crashmap - what is it?